unit-mesh/choco-builder/README.md

 ## License

-RAG module was inspired by LangChain && [Spring AI](https://github.com/spring-projects-experimental/spring-ai) project
+RAG module was inspired by LangChain4j && LangChain && [Spring AI](https://github.com/spring-projects-experimental/spring-ai) project, which is licensed under the Apache License 2.0.

 This code is distributed under the MPL 2.0 license.
 See `LICENSE` in this directory.